AudreyBurki/Lab-News/index.md

-### Applications open for the 7th Summer School on Statistical Methods for Linguistics and Psychology
+### Applications are open for the 7th Summer School on Statistical Methods for Linguistics and Psychology
 Info for applicants can be found [here](https://vasishth.github.io/smlp2023/)

 ### We appear in Wissen (March 2023)
 Some of our research reported in the magazine [Wissen](https://www.uni-potsdam.de/fileadmin/projects/up-entdecken/docs/portal_wissen/2023/PortalWissen_1-2023_de_web_neu.pdf) (in German)